 Our amended and restated certificate of incorporation authorizes us to issue shares of common stock authorized but unissued and rights relating to common stock for the consideration and on the terms and conditions established by our Board in its sole discretion, whether in connection with acquisitions or otherwise.
-We have authorized 9,919,428 shares for issuance under our 2019 Employee Stock Purchase Plan, and 508,851 shares for issuance under our Amended and Restated 2021 Inducement Equity Incentive Plan, each subject to adjustment in certain events.
+We have authorized a total of 15,195,185 shares for issuance under our 2019 Equity Incentive Plan with 10,205,995 shares, net of vested and exercised shares, remaining available for issuance, 2,271,288 shares for issuance under our 2019 Employee Stock Purchase Plan, and 1,105,000 shares authorized for issuance under our Amended and Restated 2021 Inducement Equity Incentive Plan with 903,187 shares, net of vested and exercised shares, remaining for issuance, each subject to adjustment in certain events.
 Any common stock that we issue, including under our existing equity incentive plans or other equity incentive plans that we may adopt in the future, or in connection with any acquisitions, financings, investments or otherwise, could dilute your percentage ownership.